Bitcoin-com/oracles.cash/README.md

 const oracleMessage: Buffer = oracle.createMessage(597000, 30000)
 ```

-Keep in mind that the blockheight
+Keep in mind that the blockheight and price must be greater than what you passed in when you instantiated the contract.